vserranoc/refactored-waddle/README.md

 ### **Inference**

-•	We use batch predictions because they increase the speed of the calculation as they are performed on blocks of data and not on each unit, for which we use CPU.

 •	We will need one or two CPU with the capacity to process 2000 tweets, obtained through the words: @JetBlue and @SouthwestAir

 ### **MVP (minimum viable product )**